 0%

-OCR’s new Risk Analysis Initiative is targeting weak assessments, and with 76% of healthcare cloud breaches in 2023 tied to human error, the risks are impossible to ignore.
-Penalties now reach $1.9 million per year, and when violations turn criminal, individuals can face serious jail time.
+And the pressure keeps building.
+OCR’s Risk Analysis Initiative now targets weak or incomplete assessments, while 76% of healthcare cloud breaches in 2023 were tied to human error.
+Penalties can reach $1.9 million per year, and serious violations can carry criminal consequences.

 HIPAA in 2025 is tougher, stricter, and far costlier.
 Even small mistakes—an unencrypted email, slow response, or missing attestation—can trigger major penalties.
 Breach or not, everyday access, sharing, and handling of PHI are now under sharp OCR scrutiny.